ossf/wg-securing-software-repos/docs/package-deletion-policies.md

 For example, npm's limit is 300 downloads within the previous week.

 Download counts are not a perfect way to account for the package's impact on the ecosystem.
-They can be arbitrarily inflated and might vary over time.
+They can be arbitrarily inflated or could vary over time.
+One ecosystem may count downloads differently than another.
 Download counts are best used in conjunction with other criteria in evaluating whether a given package should be eligible for deletion.

 ### Dependency Status